The Gravitational-Wave Power Gap in Core-Collapse Supernovae: Insights from 60 Axisymmetric Simulations: Mode Analysis

 \section{Mode Analysis}

-We compute the eigenmodes of the PNS using the framework presented in \cite{Westernacher-Schneider_20} (see also~\cite{Zha_24}).
-We restrict our analysis to quadrupolar perturbations ($\ell=2$).
+{We compute the eigenmodes of the PNS using the framework presented in \cite{Westernacher-Schneider_20} (see also~\cite{Zha_24}), restricting our analysis to the dominant quadrupolar ($\ell = 2$) perturbations.
 Assuming linear perturbations to a spherically symmetric background, we write the Eulerian perturbations of the density ($\rho$), pressure ($P$), and gravitational potential ($\Phi$) as